LinYuanNYU/HPML_MaskDetection/README.md

 The dataset has three catagories: wear a mask, not wear a mask, wear a mask inapporpiately.

 ## Data Preprocessing
-For this part, we did not use imaug python package.
+For this part, I did not use imaug python package.
 I found a powerful online platform can help us to do that: roboflow(https://roboflow.com)
-The augmentation we utilized is shown below:
+The augmentation I utilized is shown below:
 <img width="477" alt="Screen Shot 2022-05-16 at 09 13 14" src="https://user-images.githubusercontent.com/42855203/168600517-093f3497-3e69-43c3-9a79-9c527e86005a.png">

 <img width="255" alt="image" src="https://user-images.githubusercontent.com/42855203/168605419-6672cf33-947c-4275-8484-c9b8f530850e.png">